CEGRcode/scriptmanager-docs/README.md

 $ npm run serve
 ```

-This command generates static content into the `build` directory and can be served using any static contents hosting service.
+This command serves the static content from the `build` directory and can be used to check that the site renders properly before deployment.

 ### Deployment